Implementing a secure high-availability network infrastructure with a dedicated DMZ based on the Check Point NGFW

 - Centralized management with Check Point Security Management

-In this guide, the Check Point CloudGuard IaaS solution is configured with basic access control and NAT policies.
+In this tutorial, we will configure Check Point CloudGuard IaaS with basic access management and NAT policies.

 Sign up for Yandex Cloud and create a billing account: